abooode3/reading-notes-2/class-09.md

  ## Forms

-mainly used form to collect information from the visitors/users in different way like -text box
+mainly used form to collect information from the visitors/users in different way like
+- text box
--radio button
+- radio button
--checkboxes
+- checkboxes
--drop-down menu
+- drop-down menu

 * form works
 firs user will fill information in the form  then press submin , the name of each form is sent to the server, then server will processes the information and store it in databse, after this server genaret new page to sen back to the browser.